-Two well-behaved dogs are welcome but they must be clean and dry before access into the property and must be kept to the kitchen and sitting room only.
+Two well-behaved dogs are welcome at a charge of £25 per dog but they must be clean and dry before access into the property and must be kept to the kitchen and sitting room only.
 They are not permitted in the bedrooms.

 Feather duvets and pillows are provided.
 Bath sheets and hand towels are supplied along with guest toiletries.
 Hairdryers are supplied in both bedrooms.

 Wi-Fi is available.
 Mobile reception is generally good in this area.

 Oil central heating throughout the property.
 Wood burning stove in the sitting room with logs supplied.

 The cottage is detached and sits in a large open garden which offers privacy and is not overlooked.